solve-coagulate/lispfun/docs/toy_interpreter.md

 - `toy-parser.lisp` – builds lists and atoms from the token stream.
 - `toy-evaluator.lisp` – evaluates expressions using a simple environment.

 `toy-interpreter.lisp` loads these pieces and exposes helper functions such as `run-file` and a small REPL.
+String literals are recognized so `(print "hi")` works as expected.

 The evaluator supports `define-macro` so macros can be expanded when running code entirely in Lisp.

 `toy-evaluator.lisp` also defines simple `while` and `for` macros so iterative loops can be written without modifying the evaluator.

+Basic predicates `number?` and `string?` are available and the tokenizer handles quoted strings.

 Example: